-The outstanding gross balance of the loan agreements under individual court cases and class action against Bank Millennium on 31 December 2021 was PLN 4,382 million (EUR 955.95 million) of which the outstanding amount of the loan agreements under the class action proceeding was PLN 962 million (EUR 209.86 million).
+The outstanding gross balance of the loan agreements under individual court cases and class action against Bank Millennium (including former Euro Bank portfolio) on 30 June 2023 was PLN 5.7 billion (EUR 1.3 billion), of which the outstanding amount of the loan agreements under the class action proceeding was PLN 826 million (EUR 186.3 million).

-If all Bank Millennium's loan agreements currently under individual and class action court proceedings would be declared invalid without proper compensation for the use of capital, the pre-tax cost could reach PLN 4,020 million (EUR 876.98 million).
+If all Bank Millennium's originated loan agreements currently under individual and class action court proceedings would be declared invalid without any compensation for the use of capital, the pre-tax cost could reach PLN 5.9 billion (EUR 1.3 billion).
 Overall losses would be higher or lower depending on the final court jurisprudence in this regard.

-In 2021, Bank Millennium created PLN 2,086.0 million (EUR 457.22 million) provisions and PLN 219.2 million (EUR 48.05 million) for former Euro Bank, S.A. originated portfolio.
-The final level of provisions for the Bank Millennium portfolio at the end of December 2021 was at the level of PLN 3,078.9 million (EUR 671.68 million), and PLN 253.7 million (EUR 55.35 million) for former Euro Bank, S.A. originated portfolio.
+During the first half of 2023 Bank Millennium created provisions in the amount of PLN 1.5 billion (EU 331.6 million) for Bank Millennium's originated portfolio and PLN 85.1 million (EUR 18.4 million) for former Euro Bank's originated portfolio.
+The balance sheet value of provisions for Bank Millennium's portfolio at the end of June 2023 was at PLN 6.0 billion (EUR 1.4 billion), and PLN 474 million (EUR 106.9 million) for former Euro Bank's originated portfolio.

-The methodology developed by Bank Millennium is based on the following main parameters:
+The methodology developed by Bank Millennium of calculating provisions for legal risk involved with indexed loans is based on the following main parameters: